TheRedSpy15/blazedcloud-landing/src/content/pages/privacy-policy.md

 When you use Blazed Cloud, we may collect the following types of information:

 - **Account Information:** When you create an account, we collect your email and user ID for functionality.
 - **Uploaded Content (Optional):** Users can optionally upload files to Blazed Cloud.
-These files will be encrypted in transit and stored on an encrypted drive.
+These files will be encrypted in transit and at rest.
 The encryption/decryption key of which, is not known to Chance Software LLC
 - **IP Addresses:** Whenever you connect to our service, your public IP address is logged for security.
-These are stored indefinitely.
+These are stored indefinitely, but usually up to 5 days.

 ## How We Use Your Information